 I got both physical and mental tools to try for myself and a lot of support from Filippa.
-I can definitely from my heart recommend the coaching (NKS) program
+From my heart, I can definitely recommend the pelvic coaching program.

 Filippa healed herself from prolapse before starting a women’s health revolution.

 Filippa is a certified doula, yoga and hypopressives instructor.
 She founded Skolyoga in 2012, the Nordic region’s largest yoga network for schools.
 She is also the author of four books; ‘Sagoyoga’, published in 2017, is amongst Sweden’s top 10 children’s bestsellers.

 Pro what?
 Her story